gaurangpadhiyar007/Import-Region-Script/README.md

 Note :

- If region value is text area for imported country than below note is applicable.
+ If region value is input type text for imported country than below note is applicable.

- 1) After this process all the customers regions belongs imported country lost becuase of now it become drop down instead of text area.
+ 1) After this process all the customers regions belongs imported country lost becuase of now it converted to select dropdown from input type text.